Boulmer

 Boulmer /ˈbuːmər/ is a village in Northumberland, England, on the North Sea coast east of Alnwick.
 It is home to RAF Boulmer.
 Boulmer has an independent volunteer lifeboat station.

 Origin of the name

 The name Boulmer, pronounced "Boomer", is a derivation of Bulemer, from the old English bulan-mere (bulls mere).

 History

 Boulmer was notorious for its smuggling activities, much of which was centred on the Fishing Boat Inn.
 In the 18th century, one of the most well-known smugglers, King of the Gypsies William Faa, lived some 35 miles away in the remote Scottish village of Kirk Yetholm.
 In the 18th and 19th centuries, the village was the smuggling capital of Northumberland.

+The Annual Report of the Fishery Board for Scotland provides an insight into fishing from Boulmer in the years before the First World War.